ROCm/rocBLAS/docs/source/install.rst

 CUDA build errata
 -----------------

-rocBLAS is written with HiP kernels, so it should build and run on CUDA platforms.
+rocBLAS is written with HIP kernels, so it should build and run on CUDA platforms.
 However, currently the cmake infrastructure is broken with a CUDA backend.
-However, a BLAS marshalling library that presents a common interface for both ROCm and CUDA backends can be found with `hipBLAS <https://github.com/ROCmSoftwarePlatform/hipBLAS>`__.
+However, a BLAS marshalling library that presents a common interface for both ROCm and CUDA backends can be found here:
+`hipBLAS <https://github.com/ROCmSoftwarePlatform/hipBLAS>`__.

 Common build problems